 The alliance is developing next-generation computing technologies to advance the field of personalized medicine and drive scientific progress in understanding the genetic origins of illness.
-Collaborators are beginning with cancer but applications to personalized medicine will occur in multiple areas including neurological disorders, cardiovascular disease, rare diseases and others.
+Collaborators are beginning with cancer but applications to personalized medicine will occur in multiple disease areas.

 So what’s been happening lately?
 Engineers and scientists are building hardware, software and workflow solutions for Intel’s extreme-scale, high-performance computing solutions to address the unprecedented volume of complex biomedical data.